UrbanInstitute/syntheval/README.md

 The goal of syntheval is to make it simple to evaluate the utility and disclosure risk of synthetic data.
-The package works with `library(tidysynthesis)` and any
+The package works with `library(tidysynthesis)`.

 ## Installation

-You can install the development version of syntheval by cloning this respository and building the packahe in RStudio.
+You can install the development version of syntheval by cloning this respository and building the package in RStudio.

 ## Example